Quadrid/lorOS/unstable.md

 ## Changes for unstable
-- Command which should make conflicting partitions unconflicting
+- Command which should make conflicting partitions unconflicting: run.bat